 Note: Registrants who will be unable to attend the training after registering are required to cancel a minimum of 3 weeks prior to the course start.
 Failure to cancel prior to the 3 week cut-off will result in the participant being charged the full cost of the course.
 Failure to attend the entire course will result in the participant being charged the full cost of the course.

 Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact LTAP prior to the course so the appropriate arrangements can be made.

-2) 130101 Introduction to Safety Inspection of In-Service Bridges, a 14-hour Web-based training and assessment; and/or
+2) 130101 Introduction to Safety Inspection of In-Service Bridges, a 14-hour Web-based training and assessment (no course fee per NHI); or

 3) 130101a Prerequisite Assessment for Safety Inspection of In-Service Bridges, a Web-based assessment (no course fee per NHI).

 * Please note: prerequisite must be completed within two years before the course start date.
 Additionally, it is recommended that prior to attending this course, participants spend some time in the field, at bridge inspection sites, but not required.

-Please be sure to bring your P.E. license card/documentation and bring your prerequisite completion certificate with you on the first day of the Safety Inspection of In-Service Bridges for Professional Engineers course (July 23, 2018).
+Please be sure to bring your prerequisite completion certificate with you on the first day of the Safety Inspection of In-Service Bridges course (September 30, 2019).

 Field Component: This course will include one or more field days for bridge inspection activities.
 Attendees should have weather-appropriate clothing and minimum PPE (ANSI II vest and Hard Hat).
 Additional information will be provided at the course.